secretwpn/covid_stats_finland/docs/privacy_policy.md

 # Privacy Policy

-No user data is collected or processed
+No user data is collected or processed by the app COVID-19 Stats Finland.